5 Things to Do in Brisbane With Kids

 5. Enjoy a Picnic in the Park

-Brisbane boasts some lovely gardens and parks, most within easy walking distance of the CBD.
+Brisbane boasts some beautiful gardens and parks, most within easy walking distance of the CBD.
 Hit the supermarket or one of the local markets, pack a picnic then head off to -

 - The Brisbane City Botanic Gardens is open 24 hours and laid with plenty of walking and cycling tracks.
 The garden can be entered via George Street, Alice Street, or the Goodwill Bridge.